saferpay/sndbx/texts/FAQ.md

 Ready-to-use Saferpay payment extensions for several shop systems are offered by our partner [Customweb](https://www.sellxed.com/shop/en/eur/extensions/module/payment-service-provider/saferpay.html).
 You get 1 year support and, if wanted, an installation service!
 Your SIX-contract partner may provide you with a voucher to purchase the extension free of charge.

-## I have finished my testing.
-What are the next steps?
-How do i go live?

-If you haven't already, you need to contact our [Sales](https://www.six-payment-services.com/classic/en/shared/contacts.html#ch) in order to sign a live contract.

-We will activate the things necessary for you and then send you the respective logins and Ids (Customer-and TerminalId), you need  to go live.
-However, there are things you need to change with the Go-Live, before you can start accepting payments:

-* As mentioned, you will get new Logins and IDs with your live account.
-Those have to be changed inside your application.
-* The JSON-API user and password need to be set.
-Once you have recieved your live Backoffice user, you need to log into [this site here](https://www.saferpay.com/BO/Login).
-Then you need to create your own credentials under **Settings > JSON API basic authentication** or  **JSON API client certificate**.
-Those credentials have to be entered inside your application.

-* Lastly, you need to change the request-gateway URL from **https://test.saferpay.com/api/[...]** to **https://www.saferpay.com/api/[...]** in order  to send your requests to the Saferpay live-system, instead of the test-system.
-Some pre-made modules (Like the ones by our partner Customweb!) however offer a live-mode, which does this step for you!
-You simply have to activate it!

 ## My company uses a Firewall and therefore has to whitelist the IPs/Ports for the Saferpay test-system/production.
 Where can i find them?

 Saferpay uses the standard http-ports, which means 80 and 443!